pf-vmadiyala/medibot-rag-app/README.md

 ### 4. Concurrent Startup (Alternative)
 For convenience, you can start both the FastAPI backend and Next.js frontend concurrently using a single command:
+But make sure uv sync and npm install is done before running this command

 * **macOS / Linux:**
   ```bash